stevenbergner/stevenbergner.github.io/_posts/2006-03-31-function-composition.markdown

 The paper follows a different path of explanation to satisfy further technical conditions of the method and also to obtain a further statement about the "quasi"-ness of the bandlimit $\nu_h$, i.e. showing that $H$ decays exponentially beyond this limit.

+## 2026 note: composition, interchange, and provenance

+I am reopening this result as a focused follow-up note, not replacing the 2006 paper.
+The core object remains the composed observable $h=g\circ f$, but the current emphasis is different: under which stated conditions may a composed quantity be rewritten, sampled, archived, and re-entered without losing the conditions that made the rewrite valid?

+In the original derivation, the visible move is spectral: separate the contribution of the transfer function from the scalar field and estimate the frequencies that matter for reconstruction.
+The new addendum should make the admissibility conditions more explicit: the relevant function spaces, the measure-theoretic interchanges behind the representation, the operator view of composition, and the regime in which stationary phase is a controlled approximation rather than a silent identity.

+The same discipline applies to publication.
+A future release should first be a citable archival object, for example a versioned release with a DOI and DataCite-style metadata.
+A content hash and timestamp proof can then serve as a provenance receipt: a way to witness that a specific file existed in a specific form.
+Content-addressed storage or a timestamping protocol may be useful here.
+Tokenization, if used at all, should not replace citation.
+It should be a lightweight receipt or sponsorship layer pointing to the archived DOI and hash, not a speculative collectible.

+That distinction matters mathematically as well as economically.
+The work is not a new claim to own function composition.
+It is a renewed mathematical reading of a published result: composition as a lawful transition between representations, where proof obligations, approximation regime, and publication receipt are all part of the object being communicated.

 [gofx]: {{ site.baseurl }}/assets/img/gofx-example.png "Fourier domain analysis of function composition"
 [phdpdf]: http://summit.sfu.ca/system/files/iritems1/12089/etd7005_SBergner.pdf "PhD thesis PDF file"
 [phdlibrary]: http://summit.sfu.ca/item/12089 "Making choices in multi-dimensional parameter spaces"